 Once enrolment is complete, full instructions for joining the course will be sent to you by your tutor.

-This six-week course will introduce the science of the Sun – how it was formed, how it works and how long it will last!
-Each of the eight major planets will be studied in detail, together with their moons; identifying their comparative size, composition, classification and orbital position relative to the Sun.
+This 6-week online course will introduce the science of the Sun – how it was formed, how it works and how long it will last!
+Each of the eight major planets will be studied in detail, together with their most important moons and best known dwarf planets; identifying their comparative size, composition, classification and orbital position relative to the Sun.
 You’ll discover how the Solar System began, how it has changed through time, and its place within the Milky Way.

 How will I be taught?